Without Warning (1980 film): Plot

 A father and son go hunting in the mountains.
 Before they can begin hunting, which the son does not want to do anyway, they are killed by flying jellyfish-like creatures, which penetrate their skin with needle-tipped tentacles.

-Some time later, four teenagers, Tom, Greg, Beth and Sandy, hike in the same area, ignoring the warnings of local truck stop owner Joe Taylor (Jack Palance).
-A group of Cub Scouts is also in the area; their leader (Larry Storch) is also killed by the alien creatures, while his troop runs into an unidentified humanoid and flee.
+Some time later, four teenagers, Tom, Greg, Beth and Sandy, hike in the same area, ignoring the warnings of local truck stop owner Joe Taylor.
+A group of Cub Scouts is also in the area; their leader is also killed by the alien creatures, while his troop runs into an unidentified humanoid and flee.

 The teenagers set up camp at a lake, but after a few hours, Tom and Beth disappear.
 Sandy and Greg go looking for them and discover their bodies in an abandoned shack.
 They drive away in their van, while being attacked by one of the jellyfish which tries to get through the car's windshield.
 After they get rid of it, they arrive at the truck stop.
-Greg tries to get help from the locals, but they do not believe him, except for Fred 'Sarge' Dobbs (Martin Landau), who is a mentally ill veteran.
-Meanwhile, Sandy encounters the humanoid and flees into the woods, where Joe Taylor finds and returns her to Greg.
+Greg tries to get help from the locals in a bar, but they do not believe him, except for Fred "Sarge" Dobbs, who is a mentally ill veteran.
+Meanwhile, Sandy, waiting in the van outside, encounters the humanoid and flees into the woods.
+The bar owner and Sarge stop Greg running into the woods to look for her in the dark, and the bar owner calls the police; she says he might be a while, as he's looking for a pack of lost Boy Scouts.
+Joe Taylor finds Sandy and takes her to the bar.